 48. Check out the penguins at the Hyatt Regency

-Did you know that Maui has resident penguins?
+Did you know that the Valley Isle has resident penguins?
 Check them out at the Hyatt Regency Maui.
 If you’re looking for a great resort, the Hyatt Regency is one of the best.
-Check out the best resorts on Maui for more.

 49. Ali’i Kula Lavender Farm